The Case of FBA as a DEX Processing Model: Introduction

-In this setting with private information, we find that (2) FBA imposes less welfare loss if common investors and public information concerning asset value changes arrive sufficiently often compared to private information.
-Because under FBA, MMs have more time to respond to public information, and less private information reduces adverse selection.
-(3) The smaller the transaction priority fees~\cite{ethfee} are, the higher the markups under CLOB are, as compared to under FBA.~\footnote{Average fee per transaction is \$$0.82$ for Ethereum between 08/17-09/17/2023, during which the average daily price changes of Ether is \$$18.81$.} Because the profits from front-running increase as costs decline, resulting in the MMs charging higher markups to counter adverse selection.
-(4) A more balanced market decreases the welfare loss for FBA.
-In essence, when adequately many transactions are accumulated and matched among themselves, the order book is not eaten up, and the average welfare loss decreases.
-In terms of \textbf{liquidity provision}, FBA has smaller bid-ask spreads under similar but harsher conditions.
-Overall, if the public blockchain realizing the DEX function hardly has any private information, FBA provides lower welfare loss and better liquidity.
-For exchange dYdX~\cite{dydx}, we note that empirically, there is a $8\%-83\%$ increase in transaction costs if the transactions were executed sequentially.
+In summary, we make two contributions.
+First, we analyze the theoretical benefits of employing FBA (frequent batch auction) as the transaction processing model for DEX compared to CLOB (continuous limit order book).
+Specifically, we uncover typical market conditions where FBA provides better welfare and liquidity.
+Second, we conduct empirical analysis to straightforwardly compare the transaction costs under the two processing approaches.

-\paragraph{Intuition} We consider FBA for another reason aside from the inspirations from discussions in centralized exchange context~\cite{farmer2012review,budish2015high}: FBA is proposed as a discrete alternative to continuous processing to counter order manipulations implemented via high-frequency trading~\cite{farmer2012review,budish2015high}.
-Blockchains inherently already treat time as discrete when ordering and batching transactions into blocks as in FBA.
-When transactions are executed sequentially as in CLOB, one can observe and act on the ``future'' if the pending transaction pool is not fully hidden.
-Latencies in block generation and message transmission along with priority fees allow even more space for latency arbitrage rents in DEXes.
-Further, a common critique of FBA, the non-execution risks caused by non-transparent pre-trade order book, ceases to exist in many public blockchains where transactions are overt.~\footnote{In centralized exchanges employing FBA~\cite{twse}, quotes are hidden until being matched.}
+\paragraph{Welfare and liquidity provision} For \underline{welfare loss}, if there is \emph{no} private information in DEXes, then FBA always imposes a \textit{zero} welfare loss while CLOB has a positive welfare loss.
+If a specific DEX design allows privately informed parties, e.g., a board member or a developer capable of dictating protocol updates, adverse selection is present under FBA.
+In this case, FBA inflicts positive welfare loss.
+In this setting with private information, we find that first, FBA imposes less welfare loss than CLOB if common investors and public information concerning asset value changes arrive sufficiently often as compared to private information.
+This is because, under FBA, LPs have more time to respond to public information, and less private information reduces adverse selection.
+Second, the smaller the transaction priority fees~\cite{ethfee} are, the higher the markups under CLOB are, as compared to under FBA.~\footnote{Average fee per transaction is \$$1.18$ for Ethereum between September 11-October 10 in 2024, during which the average daily price changes of ETH is \$$49.37$.} This is because the profits from front-running increase as costs decline, resulting in the LPs charging higher markups to counter adverse selection.
+Finally, a more balanced market decreases the welfare loss for FBA, making it typically less than the welfare loss under CLOB.
+In essence, when sufficiently many transactions are accumulated and matched among themselves, the welfare loss in FBA decreases.